converged-computing/ensemble-operator/examples/algorithms/workload/demand/README.md

 Payload
 ```

 And will exit cleanly (pods will be terminated and go away).
-Note that by default, we randomize the submission of the original jobs, but only by the group (this can be tweaked) and we cleanup after 10 subsequent inactive queue checks.
+Note that by default, we randomize the submission of the original jobs.
 The [ensemble.yaml](ensemble.yaml) modifies that to 2 to make it faster.
 These
 options are customizable with the algorithm.
-Finally, the scale up/down isn't implemented yet - that's the final step.

-## TODO

-- Now that we are submitting jobs on start, we need to react to the other decision, scaling the cluster up.
-- We also need to then set the terminate action conditions, define the action, and successfully terminate the ensemble member (minicluster)
-- after this is done, this first algorithm should be mostly done.